-Shooter and victim demographics
+Shooter and Victim Demographics

-From January 1, 2015, to December 31, 2020, there were at least 2,070 unintentional shootings by children ages 17 and younger resulting in 1,083 people killed and 1,815 people wounded.
+From January 1, 2015, to December 31, 2022, there were at least 2,802 unintentional shootings by children ages 17 and younger resulting in 1,083 people killed and 1,815 people wounded.
 And nearly all of those victims and survivors (92 percent) were also children under 18.

 As with firearm homicides and suicides, the same holds true for unintentional shootings: gun violence in all its forms is largely perpetrated by males.
-Boys made up the overwhelming majority of those both involved in and impacted by unintentional shootings: 83 percent of shooters were boys, and 76 percent of victims were boys and men.6Of the 2,070 shooters, 83 percent were male, 8 percent were female, and gender was unknown for 9 percent.
-Of the 2,131 people shot and wounded or killed, 76 percent were male, 19 percent were female, and 5 percent were of unknown gender. #NotAnAccidentIndex There is not a notable difference between the gender makeup of the younger children who unintentionally shot themself or someone else compared to the older group.
-Among incidents where the shooter was 9 or younger, 84 percent were boys, for the group ages 10 to 17, 89 percent were.
+Boys made up the overwhelming majority of those both involved in and impacted by unintentional shootings: 81 percent of shooters were boys and 76 percent of victims were boys and men.8Of the 2,802 shooters, 81 percent were male and 8 percent were female, while gender was unknown for 11 percent.
+Of the 2,898 people shot and wounded or killed, 76 percent were male, 19 percent were female, and 5 percent were of unknown gender. #NotAnAccident Index.

-While suicide with a firearm is a devastating, and growing, problem among American youth, the self-inflicted injuries and deaths included in this dataset are not the result of a suicide or attempt at self-harm.
-Rather they are situations in which the child accessed and fired a gun that they did not realize was loaded.9The determination as to whether a self-inflicted gun injury or gun death was unintentional or was a suicide or suicide attempt is weighed carefully in this dataset.
+While suicide with a firearm is a devastating and growing problem among American youth, the self-inflicted injuries and deaths included in this dataset are not the result of suicide or attempts at self-harm.
+Rather they are often situations where the child accessed and fired a gun they did not realize was loaded.14The determination as to whether a self-inflicted gun injury or gun death was unintentional, a suicide, or suicide attempt is weighed carefully in this dataset.
 For older children and teenagers, a self-inflicted gun death that does not include a clear determination of intent (for example, by law enforcement) would not be included in this database of unintentional shootings.
 It might instead be categorized as a suicide.
-However, in the case of younger children when the intent is not clearly determined, researchers review available information and make a determination on whether the shooting circumstances indicate if it was unintentional or intentional self-harm.
+However, in the case of younger children when the intent is not clearly determined, researchers review available information and make a determination as to whether the shooting circumstances indicate intentional self-harm or an unintentional incident.
 See Methodological Note for further details.
-The stories of these shootings are harrowing—and completely avoidable.
+The stories of these shootings are harrowing—and avoidable.
 Four-year-old Eli’s story outlines the innocence of a tragedy in the Rinehart family.

 “The hardest thing I’ve ever had to do in my life.”

-Haley Rinehart’s four-year-old son, Eli, found an unsecured, loaded gun at his paternal grandmother’s house on Friday, April 5, 2002, and shot and wounded himself in the head.
+Haley Rinehart’s 4-year-old son, Eli, found an unsecured, loaded gun at his paternal grandmother’s house on April 5, 2002, and shot and wounded himself in the head.
 “When he saw it, he thought it was a toy and he was curious about it,” she said.
 “He wanted to see what he called “missiles,” which were bullets.
 When he picked it up, the weight caused it to slip in his fingers.
 His finger hit the trigger and it went off,” Rinehart said.